 Identifying key strengths and the areas of improvement

 The analysis of the legacy survey data and employer brand manifesto will help companies to identify their strengths and develop policies that are in line with their brand image.
-Assessing information from focus groups such as corporate, research and development, new hires and customer service will help ascertain the gaps and strengths within the organization.
-Understanding the company’s norms and its culture helps in the development of strong, lasting relationship between the employer and employees.
+Assessing information from focus groups such as corporate, research and development, new hires, and customer service will help ascertain the gaps and strengths within the organization.
+Understanding the company’s norms and its culture helps in the development of a strong, lasting relationship between the employer and employees.

 Developing an effective EVP strategy